Nicole Kidman Shares Rare Update On Adopted Children Connor and Bella Cruise In New ‘Vanity Fair’ Interview

 Nicole Kidman is opening up about a topic that she doesn’t usually shed too much light on — her adopted children, Connor and Bella, whom she shares with ex-husband Tom Cruise.
 As fans know, Kidman has moved on since her divorce from Cruise, and is now married to country music star — and fellow Australian — Keith Urban.
 The couple share two kids of their own — Sunday Rose and Faith Margaret.
 But Kidman’s kids with her ex are somewhat of a mystery, as the Big Little Lies star usually remains tight-lipped about them in interviews.

-But in a recent sit-down with Vanity Fair, the Oscar winner surprised readers by opening up about 26-year-old Bella and 24-year-old Connor.
-Though the actress only briefly talked about her eldest children — she revealed that Connor lives in Miami, Florida and has a career in music while Bella lives across the pond in London and just launched her own T-shirt line, called BKC (Bella Kidman Cruise).
-The 51-year-old says that Bella has always had a soft spot for the UK.
+But in a recent sit-down with Vanity Fair, the Oscar-winner surprised readers by opening up about 26-year-old Bella and 24-year-old Connor.
+The actress only briefly talked about her eldest children — she revealed that Connor lives in Miami, Florida, and has a career in music.
+Bella lives across the pond, in London, and just launched her own T-shirt line, one called BKC (Bella Kidman Cruise).
+The 51-year-old says that Bella has always had a soft spot for the U.K.

 “Bella lives just outside London.
 You know, she really feels more English.
 We lived there for Eyes Wide Shut,Mission Impossible, and The Portrait of a Lady,” Kidman told the publication.
 “They both had English accents when they were little.”